mindkin/hourfleet/docs/index.md

 We document all improvements and fixes in our [Updates](http://feedback.hourfleet.com/changelog).

-## Need an Improvement?
+#### Need an Improvement?
+Found a Bug?

 Head over to our [feedback page](http://feedback.hourfleet.com) where you can submit new ideas and suggestions, and track what is coming in the future of Hourfleet.

-## Service Status
+#### Service Status

 We keep track of service availability of Hourfleet on our [Service Status](http://status.hourfleet.com) page.

 Subscribe and get notified when things are affected by unexpected or planned outages.